Suicide of Walery Sławek

-The suicide of Walery Sławek occurred on 2 April 1939, when a prominent Sanation politician, close associate of Józef Piłsudski, three-time Prime Minister of the Second Polish Republic, and key architect of the April Constitution, shot himself in the mouth with a pistol in his Warsaw apartment.
+On 2 April 1939, Walery Sławek, a prominent Sanation politician, close associate of Józef Piłsudski, three-time Prime Minister of the Second Polish Republic, and key architect of the April Constitution, shot himself in the mouth with a pistol in his Warsaw apartment.

 Sławek did not die immediately; efforts were made to save him, but he succumbed the following morning in a hospital.
 In his farewell letter, he did not disclose the reasons for his suicide, leaving the motives subject to ongoing speculation and conjecture.

 Sławek's situation after Piłsudski's death

 Józef Piłsudski had envisioned Sławek as a potential President.
 Sławek expected that after Piłsudski's death, Ignacy Mościcki would resign and nominate him as successor.
 However, this did not happen.
 Mościcki formed an informal alliance with General Edward Rydz-Śmigły to marginalize Sławek from the ruling camp.
 Consequently, Sławek gradually lost direct influence over politics.
 On 12 October 1935, he resigned as Prime Minister, and on 30 October, he dissolved the Nonpartisan Bloc for Cooperation with the Government.
 He was also blamed for the low voter turnout (45.9%) in parliamentary elections.

 On 22 June 1938, following Stanisław Car's death, Sławek was elected Marshal of the Sejm, supported by many Sanation deputies protesting his treatment by Rydz-Śmigły and Mościcki.
 However, the Sejm was dissolved by Mościcki on 18 September.
 In the subsequent elections, Sławek faced attacks from former allies.
 Stanisław Giza, a researcher at the Józef Piłsudski Institute for Research in Modern History of Poland, recalled:

 Living in central Warsaw, I found leaflets in my mailbox before the elections with a single sentence: "Do not vote for Sławek".